Can Termites Infest A Brick Home?

 The brickwork and concrete stumps go from floor to ceiling.
 That ceiling is also an open ceiling, meaning termites would be visible there.
 In this home we see that they have two things working in their favour.
 They have all that brick and concrete that termites can’t eat, and they have few places for the termites to hide.
 That gives them a considerable advantage they wouldn’t have if this was all timber.

 Notice the lime rising out the concrete at the bottom.
 They do have a problem with damp on the outside.
 Behind that wall, there are brick pavers that termites could tunnel under to gain access to the home.
 One part of the downstairs areas is clad.
 This introduces a vulnerabilty, leaving a way for termites to come in under the pavers and reside in the walls without anyone knowing.
+Remember, damp is your enemy

 Termite lead in subfloor sm

 In this second home we’re looking at, you can see the line of termite mudding running up the brickwork.
 You can see that this enclosed space is quite damp.
 This makes for perfect conditions for termites.
+Whereas the first home was exposed, allowing us to see termites before they found timber, this home has a nice dark space for them.

 This mud tube they’ve made allows them to enter and exit the home above without exposing themselves.
 And despite being made of brick, this home has plenty of timber for hungry termites.
 The framework, windows sill, skirting boards, etc, are all made of timber.